acidvegas/meshtastic/README.md

 - [Setup Hardware](./SETUP.md)

 ## Bugs & Issues
-- T-Deck must have Wifi turned off when going mobile.
+- Devices must have Wifi turned off when going mobile.
 Upon leaving my house with WiFi still enabled, the UI & connection was EXTREMELY laggy & poor.
 Couldn't even type well...
-- T-Deck using a custom MQTT with TLS & auth will cause a reboot loop *(Need to fix this ASAP)*
+- Devices using a custom MQTT with TLS & auth will cause a reboot loop *(Need to fix this ASAP)*
+- A fix for the reboot loop is simply disabling MQTT over serial with `meshtastic --set mqtt.enabled false`
 - `event_node` event is called **AS** we are defining the interface, so using `self.interface` in that callback will error.

 ## Roadmap